 “Amazing and brave leadership from Proctor and Gamble.
 Rather than demonizing men, I believe the ad highlights the enormous impact good men can have.
 Living in a country (Australia) where hundreds of women die every year at the hands of male partners / family members, where sexual assault and sexism is still a major problem, where young gay men go through absolute hell – anything that can encourage us all, and particularly men, to rethink behaviour has got to be a positive step.
 As a strong believer in business’ power to do good in this world, I’m wholly supportive of this campaign. ” Beth Worrall, National Skills Program Lead at Microsoft

-And what if it was another brand jumps on the purpose bandwagon?
+And what if it were another brand that jumped on the purpose bandwagon?
 Is this something Gillette really believes in?
-Why is this brand thrusting itself into a movement? is this a sincere message, or an exploitative play? has Gillette the rights to drive this conversation?
+Why is this brand thrusting itself into a movement?
+Is this a sincere message or an exploitative play?
+Does Gillette have the right to drive this conversation?

 There’s potential backlash for brands that don’t walk the talk.
-If brands create their own identity through ‘purposeful campaigns’, they actually expose themselves to the risk of being strongly criticized if there is a perceived values gap.
-As we all know brands are ultimately trying to sell more products, if they also ‘monetise’ human values it is a big ethical issue.
+If brands create their own identity through purposeful campaigns, they actually expose themselves to the risk of being strongly criticized if there is a perceived values gap.
+As we all know brands are ultimately trying to sell more products.
+If they also monetize human values, it is a big ethical issue.

 “You wanna talk about toxicity?
 Let’s do it, Gary!
 1. Proctor & Gamble tests on animals, and has for decades.
 2. Aluminum in your deodorants, + fluoride in your toothpastes and mouthwashes cross the BBB (blood brain barrier), causing the reduction of dendritic spines in the brain.
 This phenomenon is DIRECTLY linked to Alzheimers and other neurocognitive impairments plus a myriad of other neurological and physical ailments caused by heavy metal toxicity.
 You were saying?”
 Wes Dickinson, President at Lighthouse Group LLC